 - Go dormant during the winter and resume intensive feeding when water temperatures reach 68°F.

-- Live for at least 10 years.
+- They have a lifespan of at least 10 years.

 - Grow rapidly and may exceed 60 pounds.